-Figure 4 Ignition System, Ignition Coil
+Figure 9 Ignition System, Ignition Coil

-The ignition system for the engines consists of two ignition coil packs, spark plug wires, and spark plugs.
+The ignition system for the KG6208TASD (standard-duty) and KG6208TAHD (heavy-duty) turbocharged engines consists of two ignition coil packs, spark plug wires, and spark plugs.
 The ignition coil pack controls the spark timing for the engine.